What’s Cooking: March 20 – 26

 A Shift in Season

-We’ve hit that point in the year where a random warm day shows up once a week, so that’s all it takes for Canadians to decide Spring is here.
+We’ve hit the point in the year when a warm day surprises us once a week, and that’s all it takes for Canadians to decide that spring is here.
 Whether the forecast agrees or not, we’re ready for a bit of a reset.

-So if you’re ready to run with it too, here’s what’s happening around Nova Scotia to help get you in a new season mindset!
+Here’s what’s happening around Nova Scotia to help get you in a spring mindset!

 Sip Something New

-We’re starting to see producers around the province reveal some great new products, along with bringing back some fan favorites.
-If you’re wanting to find a few new options for Spring, this is a great place to start!
+We’re starting to see producers around the province reveal some great new products, along with bringing back some fan favourites.
+If you’re wanting to find a few new options for spring, this is a great place to start!

 Beausoleil Farmstead Winery & Cidery

-Made with crisp Annapolis Valley cider and estate L’Acadie Blanc, infused with lavender from their gardens
+Made with crisp Annapolis Valley cider and estate L’Acadie Blanc, and infused with lavender from their gardens.

 Lake City has just released XL sized cans of their Fresh Pressed Cider!